iterateccvoelker/Green-building-materials-a-new-frontier-in-data-driven-sustainable-concrete-design/README.md

 This repository contains the code, data, and results associated with the paper "Green Building Materials: A New Frontier in Data-Driven Sustainable Concrete Design".
 The corresponding author is Christoph Völker (christoph.voelker@bam.de).

-## Abstract

-This paper presents a novel approach for developing sustainable building materials through ecologically informed Sequential Learning.
-Large data sets with different types of alkali-activated building materials, including fly ash and blast furnace slag-based concrete, were compiled from the literature to develop and evaluate this approach.
-Based on these data an extensive experimental study was conducted to compare the performance of the proposed material design methods under simulated laboratory conditions derived from real-world scenarios.
-The results indicate a significant reduction in development time and lower research costs enabled through predictions with machine learning.
-This work challenges common practices in data-driven materials development for building materials.
-Our results show, training data required for data-driven design may be much less than commonly suggested.
-Further, it is more important to establish a practical design framework than to develop more accurate models.
-This approach can be immediately implemented into practical applications and can be translated into significant advances in sustainable building materials development.

 ## Contents

 This repository contains the following files and folders: